 - Surgeons with an interest in transcatheter treatment strategies for coronary and structural heart disease

 Dr. Arzamendi is a Professor of the University of Barcelona and he is also member of the educational group of the European Association of Percutaneous Cardiovascular Interventions.

 He is author of indexed publications in journals, and he has given more than 300 congress presentations and invited lectures over the world.

 Ole De Backer

-Prof Dr Ole De Backer is an internationally renowned interventional cardiologist working at Rigshospitalet, Copenhagen University Hospital, Denmark and is an expert in structural heart interventions – among others transcatheter heart valve interventions, percutaneous left atrial appendage closure and thoracic endovascular aortic repair.
+Prof Ole De Backer is an internationally renowned interventional cardiologist working at Rigshospitalet, Copenhagen University Hospital, Denmark and is an expert in structural heart interventions – among others transcatheter heart valve interventions, percutaneous left atrial appendage closure and thoracic endovascular aortic repair.
 Special areas of interest are the development and adoption of a fully percutaneous, minimal invasive approach for different structural heart interventions and the use of advanced cardiac imaging tools for planning and guidance of these interventions.
 He is actively involved and leading several research projects in the field of transcatheter heart valves and percutaneous left atrial appendage closure.